jgmuchiri/labs-engineering-standards/docs/topics/github.md

 ---

-## (GH-311) Require pull request reviews before merging
+## (GH-311) Require protected branch setup on master

-All GitHub repositories must be setup to require reviews before a pull request can be merged.
+All GitHub repositories must be setup with protected branches on the master branch.
+This will require reviews before merging of a PR.

 - 2 reviews should be the minimum.